Network coin supply approaches

 Disadvantages

 Incentivises network coin storage - A shrinking coin supply means less network coins would be available across the economy over time.
 This will result in ongoing price increases of the network coin due to the increasing value of money relative to the same goods and services.
-This leads to price instability and incentivises people to store money and leave it idle unproductively due to ongoing price appreciation.
+This leads to price instability and incentivises people to store money and leave it idle due to ongoing price appreciation.

 Increased debt burdens - Debts become more expensive to repay when the value of network coin is always increasing.
-This could limit the amount of lending and borrowing due to this added cost burden of repaying loans with more expense network coins.
+This could limit the amount of lending and borrowing due to this added cost burden of repaying loans with a more expense network coin.
 This outcome is bad for borrowers but good for lenders.

 Summary

 A contractionary supply approach could help with preserving purchasing power but not in a way that maintains price stability, as the price of the network coin would increase even faster than if the supply was just fixed.
 This might reduce the risks around asset bubbles however the benefits of a contractionary supply approach could also be achieved using a fixed supply.
 A contractionary approach can excessively incentivise the storage of the network coin due to the reduction in prices of goods and services relative to the increasing price of the network coin.
-A contractionary supply does justify a higher network coin tax however this isn’t a necessary approach for maintaining a higher network coin tax as this can still be achieved with a fixed supply.
+A contractionary supply does justify a higher network coin tax however this isn’t a necessary approach for maintaining a higher taxation rate as this can still be achieved with a fixed supply.
 A contractionary supply rate would also introduces the problems around governing and managing the rate in which the network coin supply reduces over time.

 Expansionary